OracleCPS/aiconlineshopping/Home.md

  ![](images/OIC_TRIGGER_REST_ENDPOINT.PNG)

-If you click on the Trigger, a pop-up will appear with a view icon in the shape of an eye.
+If you click on the **Trigger**, a pop-up will appear with a view icon in the shape of an eye.
 Select the little eye so we can walk through the wizard that was used to setup the REST trigger

 ![](images/OIC_EYE_ORCHESTRATION.PNG)